Section 7 TRIALS MEETINGS AND RACE MEETINGS

 Rule 106 – GBGB, Stipendiary & Local Stewards – access

-The GBGB, its Managing Director, members of the Greyhound Regulatory Board, the Director of Regulation, Members of the Disciplinary Committee, duly authorised representatives of any of them and GBGB Stipendiary Stewards shall have free access to all places used for the conduct of Trials and Races, to all Licensed Kennels and to all records connected […]
+The GBGB, its Chief Executive Officer, members of the Greyhound Regulatory Board, the Director of Regulation, Members of the Disciplinary Committee, duly authorised representatives of any of them and GBGB Stipendiary Stewards shall have free access to all places used for the conduct of Trials and Races, to all Licensed Kennels and to all records […]

 Rule 107 – Variation of arrangements for Meetings